Shuffle/Shuffle-docs/handbook/support/README.md

 ![image](https://user-images.githubusercontent.com/58112539/197285218-291dd6da-62da-4386-b249-f7d99bd7b083.png)

 From there you can see all of the outstanding conversations that need to be addressed.
+If they are missing the "Done" tick on the right-hand side, or is un-read (highlighted), it needs to be handled.
+Click a conversation to handle it.

 ![image](https://user-images.githubusercontent.com/5719530/207633046-21ae7e99-5d33-48b4-8a0c-cda1f8c7fbad.png)